 So how does a savvy HR manager in search of skilled workers find and recruit capable employees in the midst of such a labor shortage?
 We’ve gathered 13 proven tactics that can help.
 To see an overview of the tips, jump to our infographic below.

 While there are plenty of strategies for attracting top talent that have to do with company culture, sometimes simply tweaking your recruiting strategy can have a big impact on the caliber of job candidate you’re bringing in for an interview.
 If your main tactic has been to carelessly place your job openings on career sites and move on, you might want to consider taking a more intentional approach.
 Here are a few research-backed tactics.

-False beliefs about labor industry salaries, job security, career advancement, and the threat of automation have had a massively negative impact on the amount of new employees entering the labor workforce.
+False beliefs about labor industry salaries, job security, career advancement, and the threat of automation have had a massively negative impact on the number of new employees entering the labor workforce.
 According to a BuildZoom analysis of U.S. Census data, the share of workers in construction who are 24 years or younger declined nearly 30% between 2005 and 2016.

 You can combat this trend locally by connecting with schools, community leaders, career counselors, and families to address myths and stereotypes about the labor industry.
 The statistics are on your side: the average salary for skilled trades is over $65,000, and 27% of trade school graduates earn more money than degree-earners.